anushadatar/game-of-comparch/docs/index.md

 Cellular automata are spatially- and temporally-discrete systems that develop through a serious of time steps according to a set of rules.
 These rules are constrained in that a cell can only be affected by a neighboring cell (no action at a distance) and all the rules must be abstract and able to be described purely mathematically.
-Because of this, cellular automata are typically computational systems that can sometimes be shown to be Turing complete.
+Because of this, cellular automata are typically computational systems that can sometimes be shown to be Turing-complete.

 One of the simplest examples of cellular automata is a one-dimensional system with each cell assuming a state of either "on" (black) or "off" (white).
 Let's say it follows a set of rules like the ones shown below, where the second-row cell shows the evolution resulting